NativeScript/plugins/packages/background-http/README.md

 The above commands will start a server listening on port 8080.
 Remember to update the URL in your app to match the address/port where the server is running.

-> Note: If you are using the iOS simulator then `http://localhost:8080` should be used to upload to the demo server.
+> **Note**: If you are using the iOS simulator then `http://localhost:8080` should be used to upload to the demo server.
 If you are using an Android emulator, `http://10.0.2.2:8080` should be used instead.

 ## License